 “Sides” are queer men who enjoy sex but for various reasons do not enjoy anal sex.
-They may be into mutual masturbation, oral sex, and many non-penetrative kinks, but topping and bottoming aren’t on the list.
+They may be into mutual masturbation, oral sex, and various non-penetrative kinks, but topping and bottoming aren’t on the list.

-Bottoming is a lot of work, preparation, diet managing, and trial and error to find a cleaning routine that works.
+Bottoming is a lot of work, preparation, diet management, and trial and error to find a cleaning routine that works.
 And while many bottoms may envy the perceived ease of being a top, tops have their troubles too.
 Thanks to porn, our culture glorifies big dicks and idealizes hypermasculine, aggressive, ultra-confident tops, making average men (most of us) feel inadequate by comparison and leaving feminine and submissive tops out in the cold.
-Even with all these issues, anal sex is widely considered default sex between men.
+Even with all these issues, anal sex is widely considered the default sex between men.

 Beneath all these words and terms is a truth we’re just scratching at — that human sexuality can’t be reduced to single-word identities.
 Sexuality is a complex, fluid, ever-evolving thing.
 But single-word identities are helpful for dating and building communities, so we keep them.
 We should welcome sides the same way we welcome new words to our ever-expanding LGBT acronym.
 Queer elders tend to bemoan the expanding acronym (along with the word “queer”) as a snowflake invention, and I’m sure it sometimes looks like we’re composing identities out of thin air.
 But even if someone doesn’t understand the new terms or see the need for them, it’s not hard to understand the intention behind their creation.